Catch up on local environmental news.

 Who writes Planet Detroit?

-Planet Detroit is written by Nina Misuraca Ignaczak.
-You can find out more about her here.
+Planet Detroit is published and edited by Nina Misuraca Ignaczak.
+You can find out more about Nina here.

-She’s looking for collaborators!
-Please email her at firstname.lastname@example.org if you’d like to write, edit, contribute, advise, fundraise, promote, give advice, console, or in any other way help.
+We are looking for collaborators!
+Please email us at firstname.lastname@example.org if you’d like to write, edit, contribute, advise, fundraise, promote, give advice, console, or in any other way help.